 OPTION C: Thirty (30) hours of transferable credit from a regionally accredited U.S. college, with a grade-point average of 2.0 or higher on a 4.0 scale, as evaluated by Mississippi State University, including all of the following credits:

 NOTE: Students who meet option C requirements will be considered to have demonstrated English language proficiency.

 - 3 semester hours of college algebra (or a higher mathematics);

 - 6 semester hours of natural science;

 - 9 semester hours of humanities and fine arts; and

 - 6 semester hours of social or behavioral sciences.

 English Proficiency Requirement:

 All undergraduate international students must submit an acceptable score on the Test of English as a Foreign Language (TOEFL) or IELTS score.
 The university minimum requirement is 525 for paper based tests, 71 IBT or 6.0 IELTS.
 However, many departments have established higher requirements for their own students.
 TOEFL and IELTS scores must be no older than two years and must be verifiable.
 Completion of intensive English training at a U.S. college does not waive the TOEFL requirement.
-Only citizens of Australia, Bahamas, Belize, Canada, England, Guyana, New Zealand, and Ghana are automatically exempt from this requirement.
-Citizens of South Africa, Botswana, Lesotho, and Swaziland are only exempt if English is listed as the first language on the Senior Certificate.

 No credit will be given for English Composition unless the foreign institution holds accreditation from one of the seven accrediting associations MSU recognizes.